Remark as delivered on Oct. 27, 2017 at the Mondavi Center for the Performing Arts for Chancellor May's Investiture

 To promote UC Davis to the next level, we have initiated the development of a university-wide strategic plan — one that assembles our many outstanding pieces into a coherent whole and provides a road map to preeminence.

-I gave the plan a name — “To Boldly Go.”
+I gave that plan a name, “To Boldly Go.”
+Some of you would prefer “To Go Boldly.”
 Yes, it’s a phrase that reflects my love of Star Trek, but it also sets a tone that UC Davis is moving forward with confidence and commitment to excellence like never before.

 One of the key goals is to strengthen UC Davis’ ties with the greater Sacramento region.
-One way to do that is through the establishment of more mutually beneficial relationships — particularly in the area of economic development.
+One way to do that is through the establishment of a more mutually beneficial relationship — particularly in the area of economic development.

-I am working with Sacramento Mayor Darrell Steinberg and regional business leaders on establishing a technology-focused innovation ecosystem in Sacramento, similar to Technology Square in Atlanta — a thriving partnership between Georgia Tech, the city, and the business community.
+So, I am working with Sacramento Mayor Darrell Steinberg, a UC Davis alum, and regional business leaders on establishing a technology-focused innovation ecosystem in Sacramento, similar to Technology Square in Atlanta – which you heard about from Dr. Clough – a thriving partnership between Georgia Tech, the city and the business community.

-Such an enterprise would give our students and companies better access to one another for employment opportunities — and would also make it easier for companies to collaborate on research with our faculty, post-docs, and graduate students.
+Such an enterprise would give our students and companies better access to one another for employment opportunities — and would also make it easier for companies to collaborate on research with our faculty, our post-docs and our graduate students.

-We have the three pillars needed to have a transformative impact on our region: a world-class university, the world-class city that Sacramento can be, and an engaged and enthusiastic business community.
+We have the three pillars that are needed to have a transformative impact on our region: a world-class university, a world-class city that Sacramento can be, and an engaged and enthusiastic business community.

 The city of Sacramento and the region’s business community are ripe for an innovation ecosystem, and my experience with Tech Square in Atlanta will make it easier for me to move forward with something similar here.
 I’m very excited about it.
 We’re calling it “Aggie Square.”
 Stay tuned.

-As chancellor, I will be the university’s biggest cheerleader, and you can bet that I will cheer on the Aggie spirit of innovation, community engagement, public service, and research with measureable social and economic impact.
+As chancellor, I’ll be the university’s biggest cheerleader, and you can bet that I will cheer on the Aggie spirit of innovation, community engagement, public service, and research with measurable social and economic impact.

-Now, to put everyone’s minds at ease, I think I need to make to make it clear that my vision of technological innovation does not involve either Legos or Erector sets.
+Now, to put everyone’s minds at ease, I think I need to make to make it clear that my vision of technological innovation does not involve either Lego or Erector sets.

 I have outgrown those toys.
 However, I cannot say the same for comic books.